Numerical Analysis for Real-time Nonlinear Model Predictive Control of Ethanol Steam Reformers: Introduction

 \section{Introduction}

 The growth in population has resulted in a considerable increase in global energy consumption.
 This is due to the fact that energy is required for practically all activities like transportation, heating etc. Nowadays, hydrogen has emerged as an attractive energy source that may be utilized to store energy from renewable sources.
 The time has come to capitalize on hydrogen's potential to play a significant role in addressing critical energy challenges.
-Recent breakthroughs in renewable energy technology have proved that technical innovation has the potential to build worldwide clean energy firms that do not rely on hydrocarbon-based fuels, therefore helping to reduce pollution levels \cite{3}.\\
+Recent breakthroughs in renewable energy technology have proved that technical innovation has the potential to build worldwide clean energy firms that do not rely on hydrocarbon-based fuels, therefore helping to reduce pollution levels \cite{3}.

-Because it possesses one of the highest energy densities per unit mass, hydrogen is appealing as a fuel.
+\justify Because it possesses one of the highest energy densities per unit mass, hydrogen is appealing as a fuel.
 According to \cite{5}, energy density is defined as the quantity of energy stored per unit volume in a specific system or region of space.
-According to this statistic, hydrogen has an energy density of 35,000 watts per kilogram (W/kg), but lithium-ion batteries have an energy density of just 200 watts per kilogram (W/kg) and because hydrogen has a tenfold higher energy-to-weight ratio than lithium-ion batteries, it can deliver a greater range while being substantially lighter.
-Fuel cells when pure hydrogen is used can be turned into electricity at high efficiency, durability, and efficiency as needed. \\
+According to this statistic, hydrogen has an energy density of 35,000 watts per kilogram (W/kg), but lithium-ion batteries have an energy density of just 200 watts per kilogram (W/kg), and because hydrogen has a tenfold higher energy-to-weight ratio than lithium-ion batteries, it can deliver a greater range while being substantially lighter.
+Fuel cells, when pure hydrogen is used, can be turned into electricity at high efficiency, durability, and efficiency as needed.

-Because of the physical features of hydrogen, it is difficult to transport and store, prompting us to study safe ways for effectively producing hydrogen locally.
-One conceivable method for safe hydrogen transportation that appears to be the most efficient is to store the fuel as a low-pressure liquid and then use an on-board ethanol steam reformer (ESR) to produce hydrogen as needed \cite{1}.
-This is owing to its mobility, renewable nature, and low toxicity.\\
+\justify Because of the physical features of hydrogen, it is difficult to transport and store, prompting us to study safe ways to produce hydrogen locally effectively.
+One conceivable method for safe hydrogen transportation that appears to be the most efficient is to store the fuel as a low-pressure liquid and then use an onboard ethanol steam reformer (ESR) to produce hydrogen as needed \cite{1}.
+This is owing to its mobility, renewable nature, and low toxicity.